cromarty/ansible-role-docker-tls/README.md

 It supports:

 * Self-signed certificates
-* Accessing multiple hosts from `controller`
+* Accessing multiple hosts from single controller
 * Preventing bi-directional access
 * Remotes can access their own TCP socket

+In the above, *controller* is the machine running your Ansible playbook executing this role.

 ## How Docker works with TLS

+I should point out that I am no expert on the subject of TLS.

 It is *very* important not to leave a Docker TCP port exposed over a network, such as the internet, without somehow limiting the clients that can connect.

-Docker containers are all launched in `root` context and it is very easy for bad-guys to get root access to the Docker daemon with an open TCP socket that is not protected with TLS.
+Docker containers are all launched in root context and it is very easy for bad-guys to get root access to the host with an open TCP socket that is not protected with TLS.

 ## Required Components